How to start a bounce house business and get jumping

 You will need a secure, dry place for your inflatables.
 A 10x15 or 10x20 climate-controlled storage unit works well for your first one or two units.
 When you look for a unit, confirm you can have 24/7 access for early morning pickups and late-night drop-offs.

-Some new owners try to save money with a garage, but commercial inflatables are heavy and bulky.
+A garage might save money, but commercial inflatables are heavy and bulky.
 A dedicated space keeps your home life separate.
 Plus, a professional storage unit presents a better image if you ever meet a client there.

 Buy your first inflatable and gear